Mediator Molly M. Murphy, MDR

-Molly Murphy has mediated over 190 cases, throughout the nation.
+Molly M. Murphy, MDR has mediated over 190 cases, throughout the nation.

 Mediation offers a communication forum for the disputed parties to have an opportunity to discuss their positions with each other.
 Mediation process allows the parties to express their reason behind the conflict.
 Conflicts and disputes are fueled by many factors including but not limited to the parties’ legal issues, interests, concerns, intentions, fears, anger, anxiety, hatred, misunderstanding and the lack of forgiveness.